-JOHN REEGER (Book) and JULIE SHANNON (Music and Lyrics) are thrilled that The Christmas Schooner has become a Chicago holiday tradition over the decades and that the historic Mercury Theater Chicago is our happy home.
-Since its launch by David Zak at Bailiwick Theatre, where The Christmas Schooner received the After Dark Award for Outstanding New Work and enjoyed a 12-year run, this show has had over 150 American productions and a European premiere in Bristol, England.
+JOHN REEGER (Book) and JULIE SHANNON (Music and Lyrics) are thrilled that The Christmas Schooner has become a Chicago holiday tradition over the decades and that the historic Mercury Theater Chicago is their happy home.
+Since its launch by David Zak at Bailiwick Theatre, where Schooner received the After Dark Award for Outstanding New Work and enjoyed a 12-year run, this show has had over 160 American productions and a European premiere in Bristol, England.
 Music Theatre International licenses the show worldwide.
-The “Songs from The Christmas Schooner” piano-vocal CD is available by contacting LMAMusic@aol.com.
+The “Songs from The Christmas Schooner” piano-vocal studio cast album is available by contacting LMAMusic@aol.com.
 John and Julie collaborated on three other musicals.
-Stones premiered at the St. Louis Black Rep and was subsequently produced in Phoenix, Arizona and in Chicago at Bailiwick, where it starred Felicia Fields (Tony nominee for The Color Purple) and won a Black Theatre Alliance award.
+Stones premiered at the St. Louis Black Rep and was subsequently produced in Phoenix, Arizona and in Chicago at Bailiwick, where it starred Felicia P. Fields (Tony nominee for The Color Purple) and won a Black Theatre Alliance award.
 The duo’s musical Let the Eagle Fly - The Story of Cesar Chavez was performed in a sold-out concert at the Goodman Theatre in the 2004 Latino Theatre Festival helmed by Henry Godinez and has been produced in California, Texas, and Illinois.
 Let the Eagle Fly has been hailed for its artistry and authenticity, including by the Chavez family and other civil rights leaders.
 John’s and Julie’s final collaboration is The Man Who Murdered Sherlock Holmes.
-In Julie’s last months of life in 2012, she and John hoped that Sherlock would receive a strong world premiere.
-With the talents of co-composer/lyricist Michael Mahler, developmental director Rachel Rockwell, stage director Warner Crocker, an all-star cast and design team, and supported by producer Walter Stearns, that dream came true on Mercury Theater Chicago’s stage in early 2016.
-The writers, Julie, John and Michael, were honored with the 2016 Jeff Award for Outstanding New Work.
+After Julie died in 2012, they were blessed to have composer/lyricist Michael Mahler and developmental director Rachel Rockwell join the creative team.
+The show’s world premiere at Mercury Theater Chicago in 2016 won John, Julie and Michael the Jeff Award for New Work.

-LARRY BLANK (Orchestrations) is one of the most prolific and sought after composers, conductors, and orchestrators in the entertainment business today.
-He was the Music Director/Conductor and/or vocal arranger for many shows on Broadway and in Los Angeles including They’re Playing Our Song, Evita, Sugar Babies, La Cage Aux Folles, Phantom Of The Opera, Onward Victoria, Copperfield, Colette, A Chorus Line and A Little Night Music.
+LARRY BLANK (Orchestrations) is one of the most prolific and sought-after composers, conductors, and orchestrators in the entertainment business today.
+He was the Music Director/Conductor and/or vocal arranger for many shows on Broadway and in Los Angeles including They’re Playing Our Song, Evita, Sugar Babies, La Cage Aux Folles, Phantom of The Opera, Onward Victoria, Copperfield, Colette, A Chorus Line and A Little Night Music.
 He has been nominated for both the Tony and Drama Desk Award for his orchestrations in The Drowsy Chaperone, Irving Berlin’s White Christmas and Catch Me If You Can, as well as receiving Drama Desk nominations for Honeymoon in Vegas and A Christmas Story.
 Blank’s background includes orchestrating and arranging songs for the films South Park, Chicago, and The Producers.
-Mr. Blank is currently represented on Broadway with his orchestrations in Holiday Inn: The New Irving Berlin Musical.
+Mr. Blank is currently represented on Broadway with his orchestrations in Prince of Broadway.

-CARL WAHLSTROM (Sound Board Operator) is ecstatic to be working on The Christmas Schooner as his 7th show at Mercury Theater Chicago.
-A Maine native, Carl got his start working at Penobscot Theatre Company.
-He also worked at Production Services of Maine, setting up for large touring acts on the Bangor Waterfront.
-Carl graduated cum laude with a B.A. in Audio and Acoustics from Columbia College Chicago in 2015.
-He’s happy to be the resident sound engineer at Mercury Theater Chicago and enjoys occasional gigs at Schuba’s Tavern, Lincoln Hall, and the Riviera Theatre.
+CARL WAHLSTROM (Sound Board Engineer) is grateful to be working on The Christmas Schooner as his 12th show at Mercury Theater Chicago.
+His sound design was recently heard in Mercury Theater Chicago's production of Hair (BroadwayWorld Nomination) and I Left My Heart: A Salute to Tony Bennett.
+A Maine native, Carl got his start working at Penobscot Theatre Company and at Production Services of Maine.
+Carl graduated Cum Laude with a B.A. in Audio and Acoustics from Columbia College Chicago in 2015.
+He is happy to be the resident sound engineer at Mercury Theater Chicago and enjoys occasional gigs at Schubas Tavern, The Riviera, and other Chicago venues.

-RITA VREELAND* (Stage Manager) is sailing her 6th voyage of the Schooner here at the Mercury.
+RITA VREELAND* (Stage Manager) is sailing her seventh voyage of the Schooner here at the Mercury.
 Rita has been stage managing in Chicago for 20 years, with productions at Northlight Theatre, Theatre at the Center, Victory Gardens, Apple Tree Theatre, Route 66, and many others.
-She is the proud wife of actor Tom Hickey and mom to three year old Charlie.
+She is the proud wife of actor Tom Hickey and mom to four-year-old Charlie.
 Happy Holidays and thank you for supporting live theatre!